George S. Boutwell: Death

 Boutwell died in Groton on February 27, 1905, and is buried at Groton Cemetery.
 He was memorialized in a major celebration at Faneuil Hall, Boston, on April 18, 1905.
 His house in the center of Groton, built in 1851 while he was governor, was given to the Groton Historical Society by his daughter, Georgianna.
 It now serves as the society's headquarters and is open in the summer as a museum.
 It is listed on the National Register of Historic Places as the Gov. George S. Boutwell House.

+In culture

+Ruben Blum, the fictional narrator of Joshua Cohen's Pulitzer Prize-winning novel The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History of a Very Famous Family, says that he wrote a biography of Boutwell titled George Sewall Boutwell: Abolitionist, Suffragist and Father of the IRS.

 Publications

 Boutwell published several books on education, taxation and political economy.
 His works include the following: